FACT0RN/FACT0RN/README.md

 rpcpassword=<Type in any password of your choosing>
 ```

 That's it.
-You can start your node or use the cli tools and it will use that username and password automafically.
+You can start your node or use the cli tools and it will use that username and password automatically.

 ### Method 2: Command line RPC flags